-During fiscal 2022, our compensation committee was comprised solely of the following independent directors: Dr. Albertine, Mr. Leonard and Dr. Tully.
+During fiscal 2023, our compensation committee was comprised solely of the following independent directors: Dr. Albertine, Mr. Leonard, Ms. O'Mara and, until his resignation from our board of directors on January 1, 2023, Dr. William P. Tully.
 None of our officers, former officers or employees serves on our compensation committee.
-During fiscal 2022, none of our executive officers served on the board of directors or compensation committee of another company in which any of our directors also served as a director or executive officer.
+During fiscal 2023, none of our executive officers served on the board of directors or compensation committee of another company in which any of our directors also served as a director or executive officer.

-Certain Relationships and Related Party Transactions
+Certain Relationships and Related Persons Transactions

 We review relationships and transactions between our company and our directors, nominees for director, executive officers and their immediate family members to determine whether these individuals have a direct or indirect material interest in a transaction, based on the facts and circumstances.
 Such transactions are referred to the disinterested members of the audit committee of our board of directors to review and approve or ratify the transaction.
-Directors and executive officers are canvassed in writing to determine whether such related party transactions exist or are under consideration, and are required under our code of business conduct and ethics to disclose to us potential conflicts of interest with our company.
+Directors and executive officers are canvassed in writing to determine whether such related persons transactions exist or are under consideration, and are required under our code of business conduct and ethics to disclose to us potential conflicts of interest with our company.

-SEC rules require us to disclose certain relationships and related party transactions our company enters into with our directors, nominees for director, executive officers, owners of more than 5% of the outstanding shares of our common stock, or members of their immediate families.
-Our company has not entered into any such disclosable relationships or transactions since the beginning of our 2022 fiscal year and no such disclosable relationships or transactions are currently proposed.
+SEC rules require us to disclose certain relationships and related persons transactions our company enters into with our directors, nominees for director, executive officers, owners of more than 5% of the outstanding shares of our common stock, or members of their immediate families.
+Christopher Blanchard, the son of Thomas Andrew Blanchard, one of our executive officers, is an employee of one of our subsidiaries.
+Since January 1, 2023, we paid Mr. Blanchard's son salary and bonus payments of approximately \$146,601.